What is a private method in Ruby?

-To make these internal methods easier to change later.
+Because you can make these methods easier to change.

 Imagine you’re writing a code library that is going to be used in a few different projects at work.